skjdghsdjgsdj/babypod-software/README.md

 - Have the build process somehow merge everything but `code.py` into a single `.mpy` to make imports faster, or not necessary in the first place.
 - Connect to Wi-Fi asynchronously!
 The slowest part of startup is usually waiting for Wi-Fi, but every selection from the main menu will need a connection; may as well let the menu render and then connect to Wi-Fi in the background so the experience seems faster.
 - Support multiple children, although if there's only one, don't require the user to select him/her.
-Right now, the API is queried for the list of children, but if there's more than one, only the first is used.
+Also add a way for the selected child to be changed easily if the ID changes in Baby Buddy.
+Right now, the API is queried for the list of children, but if there's more than one, only the first is used, and if the ID changes, you need to clear the NVRAM value manually for the ID to be rediscovered.
 - Have the build process burn all the code into the CircuitPython image, and the imports go from slow to near-instant.
 That's no small feat but could be really useful.
+Speaking from experience, it's a colossal pain to set up a CircuitPython build environment for ESP32.
 - Better error handling and recovery.
 - Use interrupts for rotary encoder events instead of polling in a loop.
-I really want this one, but CircuitPython's design seems antithetical to interrupts.
-The encoder breakout board does support interrupts, but you still need to poll for one instead of just being...well, interrupted.
+I really want this one, but CircuitPython's design team has made it clear they prefer `async` vs. true interrupts, which isn't really the same thing.
+The rotary encoder breakout board does support actual hardware interrupts, but you still need to poll for one instead of just being...well, interrupted.
 - On devices with multiple CPU cores, use secondary cores for multithreading to do things in the background, like API requests.
 Same caveat as above: I don't think it'll happen.
+The second core in the ESP32-S3 is not used by CircuitPython userspace code.
 - Localization stuff:
   - Fluid ounces are the assumed unit for pumping.
 Baby Buddy itself seems unitless, so this could be a localization option for `settings.toml` to change the units shown in the pumping interface.
 0.5 increments are used too, so changing units might call for a different increment.
   - Support 24-hour time in addition to AM/PM.
+Probably straightforward to do, actually, but only if someone actually requests it.